 Shipley

-Rukayat may be relatively new to Bradford, but she’s a passionate advocate for community development and liberation issues.
+Rukayat may have been relatively new to Bradford, but she’s a passionate advocate for community development and liberation issues.
 She works in community development at a local centre and is keen on engaging newer arrivals to the district in the Bradford 2025 programme.

 Tasif Khan